 Also see our Top Ten Ways to get Leveled Faster post.

 Something to show you the way as you level, where to go and what to do, helps alot.

 Crafting– skip the crafting professions unless you have a ton of cash.
-If you want to go for it, and you don’t need to gather stuff to sell, then there are a couple of good combiniations:
+If you want to go for it, and you don’t need to gather stuff to sell, then there are a couple of good combinations:

 - Herbalism and Alchemy – You’ll be able to create lots of very useful potions with the stuff that you gather, this keeps your costs way down.

 - Skinning and Mining (or Herbalism) -is a great money making combo.
-Builds Stam and Crit rating, too.

 - Tailoring and Enchanting – Enchanting is very expensive to level.
 You can use it here, though, to disenchant many of the surplus items that you make with tailoring.
 The mats created will sell for more than the items.
 Or save the mats and use them for the enchants.
 By the way, some clothing items sell for nice prices.